 - The IR application must be based on a ‘home’ filing.
-For clients in the European Union, this can be either a national or EUTM application or registration at present.
+For clients in the European Union, this can be either a national or EUTM application or registration at present (click here for information on UK-based rights following Brexit).
 Importantly, the international application is reliant on that home filing for a period of five years from the IR registration date.
 Accordingly, if the home filing is abandoned or cancelled during this dependency period, the international registration will also be automatically cancelled.
 This is known as a ‘central attack’.
 It is possible to ‘transform’ the designations of a centrally-attacked IR registration back to national applications; however, this will eliminate all the cost savings made by using the system.

 - As the WIPO system does not circumvent local trademark laws, objections can be raised by third parties on a country-by-country basis.
 This means that even if a mark has been accepted in the home jurisdiction, it doesn’t always follow that it will be accepted in each country designated in the IR application.